Decoding the Lewis Dot Structure of N₂F₄: A complete walkthrough

 Predicting Geometry using VSEPR Theory

 VSEPR theory helps us predict the three-dimensional arrangement of atoms in N₂F₄.
 Each nitrogen atom has four electron domains (one N-N bond and three N-F bonds).
 According to VSEPR theory, four electron domains around a central atom lead to a tetrahedral electron-domain geometry.
-However, due to the presence of only bonding pairs around each nitrogen, the molecular geometry around each nitrogen atom is also tetrahedral.
+That said, due to the presence of only bonding pairs around each nitrogen, the molecular geometry around each nitrogen atom is also tetrahedral.
 The overall molecule therefore displays a staggered conformation, similar to ethane (C₂H₆), but with significant differences in bond angles and bond lengths due to the electronegativity difference between N and F.

 Delving Deeper: Bond Angles and Bond Lengths